 - Conservative Management

-Often times, hand therapy helps the active as well as the amateur and professional athlete alike refine a stance or movement, in order to reduce the risk of either a repetitive stress injury or a first-time as well as recurrent sports-related injury.
+Hand therapy can also help the active as well as the amateur and professional athlete alike refine a stance or movement, in order to reduce the risk of a repetitive stress injury/condition, or avoid a recurrence.

 The field of hand therapy has advanced significantly over the years.
-The understanding of the anatomy and function of the hand and upper extremity today rival the technology and therapeutic technique designed to better diagnose, treat and rehabilitate the hand, wrist and elbow.
-View Protocols
+The understanding of the anatomy and function of the hand and upper extremity supported by scientific research continues to enhance the technology and therapeutic techniques designed to better diagnose, treat and restore optimal hand, wrist and elbow function.